dan-distributive/onnx-inference-dcp/README.md

-# Distributed MNIST Inference on DCP
+# Distributed ONNX Model Inference on DCP
 This project demonstrates how to run batch machine learning inference on the Distributive Compute Protocol (DCP) using:

 * Python preprocessing (`preprocess.py`)